BMI Calculator

 Is BMI accurate for everyone?

-What's a healthy BMI for my age?
+What's a healthy BMI?

-How can I lower my BMI?
+How can I improve my BMI?